digital-asset/daml-finance/docs/source/tutorials/getting-started/settlement.rst

 - USD 100 are transferred from Alice's bank to Bob's bank (via their accounts at the central bank)
 - USD 100 are credited to Bob's account at his bank

-A single ``Step`` requires three instructions to settle.
+A single ``Step`` requires three ``RoutedStep`` to settle.

-The same dynamics can be reproduced in Daml with the Settlement Factory, allowing for on-ledger intermediated settlement.
+The same dynamics can be reproduced in Daml with an appropriate Route Provider implementation, allowing for on-ledger intermediated settlement.
 An example will be covered in one of the following tutorials.

 Can we use a different settler?
 ===============================